Amira Willighagen: 2014–present

 At the end of July 2016, Willighagen performed at the Classics Is Groot concert held in Pretoria, South Africa, where she sang "O Mio Babbino Caro", "O sole mio" (in duet with Patrizio Buanne), "Nella Fantasia" ("In My Fantasy"), composed by Ennio Morricone (originally released by Sarah Brightman in 1998) and the well-known song "My Way" (together with the other artists).
-At Classics Is Groot 2017 she performed "Nessun Dorma", "Flower Duet" (with Corlea Botha), "Amazing Grace" and "My Way" (in group).
+At Classics Is Groot 2017 she performed "Nessun dorma", "Flower Duet" (with Corlea Botha), "Amazing Grace" and "My Way" (in group).
 At Classics Is Groot 2018 Willighagen sang "Gabriellas sång" – with lyrics in Swedish (from the soundtrack of the movie As It Is in Heaven), "Hallelujah" (from the album With All My Heart), "Amigos Para Siempre" (in duet with Patrizio Buanne) and "Keeping the Dream Alive" (together with the other singers).
 In July 2019, at Classics Is Groot, she performed a medley from the musical The Sound of Music: "Prelude / The Sound of Music", "Edelweiss" and "Climb Ev'ry Mountain".

 On 2 March 2018 Willighagen's long-anticipated album With All My Heart was released in South Africa, later as audio files worldwide, under the Coleske Artists label.
 The album marks a change in her singing career from opera to classical crossover.
-Several tracks were written especially for her (for instance "Drift Away", "In The Stars) "With All My Heart" is recocorded by Romanz in 2012.
+Several tracks were written especially for her (for instance "Drift Away", "In The Stars) "With All My Heart" is recorded by Romanz in 2012.
 I Will Be With You is a translation of the African version "Jy Vat My Hoer" and "Follow Your Heart" is also translated.
 Amira also sings duets with Corlea Botha ("Flower Duet"), Patrizio Buanne ("’O sole mio" and "Amigos Para Siempre") and Ruhan du Toit ("Follow Your Heart").

 Willighagen collaborated also with other artists: Ben Heijnen (Huizen, Netherlands on 9 December 2016), Gissur Páll Gissurarson (Reykjavík, Iceland, December 2015), Paul Potts and James Bhemgee (Durban, South Africa on 9 August 2014), Fabio Armiliato (Naples, Italy on 9 November 2019).

 On 1 January 2018, Amira, her brother, Fincent and mother, Frieda moved to South Africa.
 During an interview in a Dutch regional newspaper, they stated the Dutch school system didn't offer Willighagen sufficient flexibility for performances.
-Also, Willighagen's new, South African manager planned to include fewer, longer tours.
-In an earlier interview, Amira's mother (of South African origin) revealed that she and the children's father had parted.
+Willighagen's new, South African manager planned to include fewer, longer tours.
+In an earlier interview, Amira's mother revealed that she and the children's father had parted.
 "It's for me really nice to be back again here in Nijmegen, where I was born.
 Yes, old friends from middle school.
 That's nice, because I miss them of course a little bit when I'm in South Africa.", stated Willighagen in December 2019 in an interview for the TV station Omroep Gelderland, that broadcast also the Christmas concerts from Nijmegen (2017) and Dreumel (2019).